trinodb/trino/testing/trino-benchto-benchmarks/src/test/resources/hive_metadata/README.md

 ### Prerequisites
 1. You should have a running trino cluster with configure hive (or glue) connector.
-2. You should have tpch/tpcds unpartitioned data in your hive catalog.
+2. You should have tpch/tpcds unpartitioned/partitioned data in your hive catalog.
-    - The tpch tables should be under `tpch_sf1000_orc` schema.
+    - The tpch tables for unpartitioned/partitioned data should be under `tpch_sf1000_orc` and `tpch_sf1000_orc_part` respective schemas.
-    - The tpcds tables should be under `tpcds_sf1000_orc` schema.
+    - The tpcds tables for unpartitioned/partitioned data should be under `tpcds_sf1000_orc` and `tpcds_sf1000_orc_part` respective schemas.
 3. To create tpch/tpcds data, you could use builtin TPCH/TPCDS connectors using `CREATE TABLE AS SELECT` (CTAS) command.
 4. If you want to use some other schemas with different scale factor, you can configure it in `HiveMetadataRecorder.UpdateMetadataFiles.main()`.